Vector lattices with a Hausdorff uo-Lebesgue topology: Topological aspects of (unbounded) order convergence

 \begin{proof} We are in the situation of \cref{res:sequential_uo_convergence_topological_two}, where $\uoLt_G$-convergence is convergence in measure on subsets of finite measure by \cref{res:tau_m_is_convergence_in_measure}, and sequential uo-convergence is almost everywhere convergence by \cite[Proposition~3.1]{gao_troitsky_xanthos:2017}.
 Consider the following sequence in $G$:

 This sequence clearly converges to zero on subsets of finite measure, but it converges nowhere to zero on the subset $A$ of strictly positive measure.
-Hence the property in part \partref{part:top_convergence_implies_uo_convergence} of \cref{res:sequential_uo_convergence_topological_two} does not hold, and then neither does the property in its part \partref{part:uo_convergence_implies_top_convergence}. \end{proof}
+Hence the property in part~\ref{part:top_convergence_implies_uo_convergence} of \cref{res:sequential_uo_convergence_topological_two} does not hold, and then neither does the property in its part~ \ref{part:uo_convergence_implies_top_convergence}. \end{proof}

-\begin{remark} \cref{res:ordman_construction} provides us with a large class of examples of vector lattices where sequential uo-convergence is not topological\textemdash so that uo-convergence is certainly not topological\textemdash but where, according to \cref{res:seven_sets_equal}, the set maps $A\mapsto\suoadh{A}$ and $A\mapsto\uoadh{A}$ are both still idempotent, so that $\suoadh{A}$ is $\sigma$-uo-closed and $\uoadh{A}$ is uo-closed for every subset $A$ of $G$.
+\begin{remark} \cref{res:ordman_construction} provides us with a large class of examples of vector lattices where sequential uo-convergence is not topological\textemdash so that uo-convergence is certainly not topological\textemdash but where, according to \cref{res:seven_sets_equal}, the set maps $A\mapsto\suoadh{A}$ and $A\mapsto\uoadh{A}$ are both still idempotent, so that $\suoadh{A}$ is $\sigma$uo-closed and $\uoadh{A}$ is uo-closed for every subset $A$ of $G$.
 For all $p$ such that $0\leq p\leq\infty$, the space $L_p([0,1])$ is such an example. \end{remark}

 We conclude with a strengthened version of \cite[Theorem~2.2]{gao_leung:2018}.
 The improvement lies in the removal of the hypothesis that $E$ be Banach lattice, and by adding eight more equal, but not obviously equal, sets to the three equal sets in the original result.